taslanidis/News-Recommender-Recsys24/README.md

 1. Run `download_data.sh`
 2. Download the checkpoints from the provided link
+3. Run Preprocessing
-3. Run Inference on our trained version of Tr4Rec (~5 mins on NVIDIA A100 GPU)
+4. Run Inference on our trained version of Tr4Rec (~5 mins on NVIDIA A100 GPU)
-4. Train and Test our extension (~10 mins on NVIDIA A100 GPU)
+5. Train and Test our extension (~10 mins on NVIDIA A100 GPU)

 ## Pre-Trained